 Depending on the type of injury you have sustained, the statute of limitations for filing your claim is two years from the date of accident, or alternatively, two years from the date you knew or should have known that your injury or illness was related to your employment.
 Additionally, once a claim has been accepted and medical treatment has been authorized, you must treat once every 365 calendar days with an authorized treating physician.
 If a claim has previously been accepted and disability benefits were subsequently terminated, you must file a claim for reinstatement of the disability benefits within one year of the date of termination.
-Regardless, the statute of limitations, and its exceptions, is a very technical area of the law, and it his highly recommended that you seek the assistant of a workers’ compensation attorney.
+Regardless, the statute of limitations, and its exceptions, is a very technical area of the law, and it is highly recommended that you seek the assistance of a workers’ compensation attorney.

-16. Can my workers’ compensation case be settled for a lump sum of money?
+16. Can my worker's compensation case be settled for a lump sum of money?

 Yes, there are two parts to every workers’ compensation claim: 1) the indemnity, or lost wages; and 2) future medical treatment.
 Each part can be settled separately, or you can globally settle both parts simultaneously.
 The latter is customary.
 However, settlement is completely voluntary for both parties.

-17. What benefits are available if I cannot go back to the type of work that I used to do?
+17. What benefits are available if I cannot go back to the type of work I used to do?

 If you have reached the point of Maximum Medical Improvement (MMI) and have permanent restrictions that prevent your return to your past work, the current version of the workers’ compensation Act has very little for you in the way of benefits.
 However, if you cannot return to your past work, you can apply for vocational rehabilitation with the State of Florida.
 If you are accepted into a retraining program, Rehab TTD benefits will be available for the weeks that you are attending retraining courses.
 If you have not yet reached the point of MMI and cannot return to your past work due to work restrictions, you will be entitled to Temporary Partial Disability benefits, provided that the employer has no light duty work available for you and you have not been able to find light duty work outside of your employer.

-18. The workers’ compensation insurance company is not paying me any checks.
+18. The worker's compensation insurance company is not paying me any checks.
 What can I do?

 You should seek the assistance of a workers’ compensation attorney, or you may explore the self-help options provided by the State of Florida.

-19. Can I go to my own personal doctor to have him treat my work related injuries?
+19. Can I go to my own personal doctor to have him treat my work-related injuries?

 You can, but neither you nor your personal doctor may seek payment or reimbursement for the treatment unless your claim has been controverted by the employer or carrier, and you later prevail in subsequent litigation.
 Additionally, your group health insurance company may deny your claim as they have exclusions in their policy for medical care for work-related injuries.

-20. Do I have to pay any co-payments for doctors’ appointments, prescriptions or hospital visits?
+20. Do I have to pay any co-payments for doctor's appointments, prescriptions or hospital visits?